alhezmi72/alhezmi72/README.md

 ```
     :information_source: 1 role = 1 app

-Now you can now visit `http://localhost:4090/user.shtml` to validate the configuration and to see the user information.
+Now you can visit `http://localhost:4090/user.shtml` to validate the configuration and to see the user information.

 ## Credits